 You can actually have quality time alone with your partner if you make it a priority.
 My husband and I went on our first baby-free date when my son was just a few weeks old.
 Yes, I worried about him and it’s true, Tristan dominated our dinnertime conversation.
 But I also realized date nights, no matter how few and far between, are an important part of a couple’s relationship.

 Bathroom breaks and showers are no longer private.
 It’s simply a fact in our home.
 I’ve tried to shut the door, ask for privacy, and even tiptoe away to my ceramic floor sanctuary.
 I’m convinced there’s some sort of child potty sensor because it never ceases to amaze me how quickly my children will find me.
 I’ve even succumbed to having my toddler climb onto my lap when I’m visiting the porcelain throne.
 It’s one of those parenting realities I never considered before children.

 Need to buy a pair of mom jeans with an elastic waistband?
 I was prepared for that.
 What I didn’t know is how much excrement can project from a ten pound baby’s body.
 I’ve bounced my squealing child on my knee only to learn she had happily left a little “accident” on my leg.
 I’ve washed far too many milk-stained t-shirts.
 I’ve had more vomit run down my neck and back than I could measure.
 I would have appreciated some pointers on how to successfully deal with that without dry heaving.

 I’ve also learned that when your loved ones offer advice, they usually mean well.
 So, my advice is, take it with a grain of salt.
-Advice can come from many places, for more tips on parenting, savings, budgeting and more, visit the Heritage Blog.
+Advice can come from many places, for more tips on parenting, savings, budgeting and more, visit this Blog.